cvusmo/casaverde/casaverde/Casaverde/casaverde_app/app.rs/methods/run_app.md

-Runs the main TUI application loop
+The main application loop that renders the TUI, handles events and updates sensor data.